mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 3. The 1960s sees the emergence of ‘youth culture’ , with groups such as The Beatles attracting huge crowds of teenage fans wherever they appear , helping to stimulate a cultural revolution and widening the generation gap .
 4. In the 1960s , & quot ; youth culture & quot ; is emerging , the Beatles and other bands attract enormous teenagers everywhere , encouraging the cultural revolution and the widening gap between generations .
 5. "Crowds" and "wherever they appear" are absent.
 Rephrasing.

+4.1.
+In the 1960s , & quot ; youth culture & quot ; , the Beatles and other bands attract huge teenagers everywhere , encouraging the revolution of cultural revolution and widening the gap between generations .
+5.1.
+"Revolution" doubled, which is bad.

+No improvement.
+Doubling mistake.
+BLEU increased.

 ### 20